cottondesign/mads/_food_and_drinks/01_cocktails.md

         price: 12
         description: Lyre's N/A prosecco paired with a Peruvian punch made with purple corn, pineapple, clove, cinnamon, and green apples
-      - name: Hot Cider
-        price: 12
-        description: Our house Spiked Cider but not spiked.
 ---